jfpelland/CanWeatherPlugin/Readme.md

 ## Compiling
 The following libraries are required for compilation: libcurl, pugixml, and, shockingly, Rainmeter's SDK.
 The project is configured to statically link with these libraries.

 rainmeter-plugin-sdk should be located in the same parent folder as CanWeatherPlugin.
-File structure should be something like this:
+File structure should look something like this:
 ```
 └── CodingFolder\
     ├── CanWeatherPlugin\